Gluten-free cinnamon oat cookies studded with dark chocolate chips, dried cranberries and sliced almonds.

 - ¼ cup dark chocolate chips

-- 2 tbsp cooking oil (I used grape seed oil)
+- 2 tablespoon cooking oil (I used grape seed oil)

 - Pinch salt